• HOME

 Allow complete chest recoil after each compression Maximize interruptions in compressions (limit less than 10 seconds) cpr steps compressions only cpr cpr instructions

-Check Airway for breathing
+Check Airway for Breathing

 Maximize interruptions in compressions (limit less than 10 seconds)